 John Rampton, a contributor for Entrepreneur, wrote that he’s seen $1 million in his bank account on three separate occasions.
 “Becoming a millionaire isn’t as far-fetched as you would believe.
 With dedication, patience and focus, becoming a millionaire is completely obtainable.
 If I can do it, anyone can,” he writes.

-If you’re looking to see a million dollars in your own account — or at least want to get a little closer to that — here are 10 mistakes to avoid.
+If you’re looking to see $1 million in your own account here are 10 mistakes to avoid.
 No. 9 is perhaps the most paralyzing mistake.

 1. Thinking it’s not possible at all